Fire Danger & Inspections

 Council fire safety inspections

-Council staff will be undertaking inspections of any properties which have been identified as a potential fire risk.
+Council staff undertake inspections of any properties which have been identified as a potential fire risk.

 The Council undertakes these inspections in accordance with the Fire and Emergency Services Act 2005, and with the support of the South Australian Fire and Emergency Services Commission (SAFECOM).